 Article 3: General requirements

-Yet another article which touches on documentation requirements is article 22, which states in paragraph 3: “Payment service providers shall fully document the process related to the management of cryptographic material used to encrypt or otherwise render unreadable the personalised security credentials.”
+Yet another article that touches on documentation requirements is article 22, which states in paragraph 3: “Payment service providers shall fully document the process related to the management of cryptographic material used to encrypt or otherwise render unreadable the personalised security credentials.”
 This is of course particularly important when you are using a smartphone to do payments.

 Okay and PROSA Security

 The systems used for secure customer authentication (SCA) and transaction security are of course only a part of what is required to be documented, but as a software vendor that is the part that we are interested in.
 As a payment services vendor or merchant, it is important to be able to document the entire process, so we believe it is important to choose a vendor that can document even the stringent requirements listed above.

 In our latest round of formal documentation evaluation, we did the following:

 First, we cooperated with an expert on security analysis,PROSA Security.
 PROSA creates tools that enable formal proofs of integrity, authenticity, and confidentiality of protocols and complex computer systems.
 The tools can also do automatic and semi-automatic attack simulations so that we could easily see what would happen with e.g. a man-in-the-middle type attack on a part of the process.

 In addition to the tools, Prosa helped us through the “Prosa process”, which is used for creating a model of the software solution, formalizing security requirements, analyzing threats and creating a complete risk analysis.